 Lake Independence Regional Trail

-The Lake Independence Regional Trail connects Crow-Hassan Park Reserve, Baker Park Reserve, and the Luce Line State Trail.
+The Lake Independence Regional Trail connects Crow-Hassan Park Reserve, Baker Park Reserve and the Luce Line State Trail.
 The 10-foot-wide paved trail supports walking, jogging, hiking, dog-walking, inline skating and bicycling.
 A turf trail for horseback riding and hiking runs parallel within Baker Park Reserve, south of County Road 115.

-15.87 miles | Paved
+15.9 miles | Paved

-Map of Lake Independence Regional Trail
+Interactive Map of Lake Independence Regional Trail

 Trails That Connect

 Biking in Three Rivers is a great way to get the whole family outside.
-Whether you’re the casual rider or a cyclist in training, you’ll appreciate more than 100 miles of paved off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks.
+Whether you’re the casual rider or a cyclist in training, you’ll appreciate more than 240 miles of off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks.

-Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, regional and skijoring/dog sledding trails that are dog-friendly.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
+Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, turf, regional and skijoring/dog sledding trails that are dog-friendly.
+Dogs must be on a six-foot non-retractable leash unless in a designated dog off-leash area.
 Owners must pick-up after their dogs.